 I find that either a lot of people don’t know about it, have no idea where to start with it or simply don’t understand the importance of it.
 Therefore, I am here to tell you that if you want to improve your SEO, then this tool is only going to make it easier for you to obtain organic search growth.

-So let’s dig in, here are 5 ways you should be using Google Search Console in 2022 and beyond:
+So let’s dig in, here are 5 ways you should be using Google Search Console:

 1. Set up Google Search Console